In this tutorial, we’ll dig into the strategy behind creating blog content for SEO and generating leads for your business.

 You can execute this strategy manually by writing and publishing blog posts as described below, or use Carrot’s Niche Authority Builder if you have our Content Tools add-on.
+Let’s dive in!

 This training is only relevant as a part of the overall Lead Generation Hub strategy, so dive into that training first to have full context on where blog posts fit into building online traffic, leads, and authority.

-The Purpose of a Blog
+The Purpose of Blog Content

 Regardless of the industry you’re in or the audience you’re targeting, the purpose of a blog post is two-fold:

-• To attract new site visitors through long-tail keywords
+- To attract new site visitors through long-tail keywords

-• To build up the overall credibility & authority of your site.
+- To build up the overall credibility & authority of your site.

 Having a mix of blog posts aimed to rank well in Google for niche phrases and blog posts aimed at building credibility and trust to your website visitors is ideal.